 The assailants were never caught.
 After experiencing this trauma, Fennell knew she had to do something to ensure nobody else would go through the same thing.
 At the time, violent endings for trunk kidnapping victims were common.

 Fennell began with research into trunk entrapment which often happened to children more than adults.
 Kids were quickly affected by the heat build-up and lack of ventilation after accidentally closing the trunk.

 Since the mid-80s, many have pushed for solutions to trunk entrapments.
 Families who had lost their loved ones through similar incidents called for a trunk safety system to prevent these types of deaths.

-Janette’s Trunk Releases Urgently Needed Coalition (TRUNC) organization saw the conception and implementation of the emergency latch release in the trunk.
-By 2002, it was a requirement for all new cars to feature a glow-in-the-dark handle that pops the trunk open from the inside after it’s tugged.
+(TRUNC) organization saw the conception and implementation of the emergency latch release in the trunk.
+By 2002, it was a requirement for all new cars to feature a glow-in-the-dark handle that pops the trunk open from the inside after it's tugged.

 Since introducing the emergency latch system in the trunk, no children have died due to trunk entrapments.
 When the trunk closes, the trunk release button or lever glows in the dark so it’s easy to locate.

-“We have not been able to uncover one case of a person dying in a trunk since those releases were put in.
+"We have not been able to uncover one case of a person dying in a trunk since those releases were put in.
 We have plenty of stories of people getting put in the trunk by a thief, and taken to the ATM.
-But they found the release and jumped out,” Janette told Atlas Obscura.
+But they found the release and jumped out," Janette told

-Just like how an emergency latch is essential, so is insuring your car.
-Jerry is a free AI-powered app that offers an easy way to save money on car insurance without losing coverage.
+is a free AI-powered app that offers an easy way to save money on car insurance without losing coverage.
 Jerry compares insurance rates from over 45 insurance providers to find you the most affordable price for the coverage you need.